 In radiometric measurement, a Caesium-137 or Cobalt-60 isotope emits focussed gamma rays that are attenuated when penetrating the vessel wall and the medium.
-The PVT detector on the opposite side of the tank receives the radiation, whose strength is dependent on the level.
-The measuring principle has proven to be very reliable in conjunction with extreme process conditions because it measures contactlessly from outside through the vessel wall.
-The measuring system ensures maximum safety, reliability and plant availability, independently of the medium and its properties.
+The PVT detector on the opposite side of the tank receives the radiation.
+When the intensity of the radiation drops below a defined value, e.g. due to damping, then the POINTRAC 31 switches.
+The measuring principle has proven itself well under extreme conditions because it measures contactlessly from outside through the vessel wall.
+The measuring system ensures maximum safety, reliability and plant availability independent of the medium and its properties.